baptistehardy/docs/docs/k8s/services.md

 Can replace a separate NGINX server for load balancing/reverse proxy.

-Only works with supported cloud platforms, otherwise it will work as a NodePort service.
+Only works with supported **cloud platforms**, otherwise it will work as a NodePort service.

 ```yaml title="service-definition.yml"
 apiVersion: v1